Article · May 22, 2026

 A diagram showing the two-layer guard.
 On the left, a developer machine with the pre-commit hook icon and a green checkmark labeled "fast feedback, milliseconds."
 On the right, a GitHub Actions runner with the CI workflow icon and a red shield labeled "gate that cannot be skipped."
 An arrow between them shows that --no-verify bypasses the left layer but not the right.

-The GitHub Actions workflow (the gate that survives --no-verify)
+The GitHub Actions workflow

-The pre-commit hook is fast feedback.
-It is also bypassable: git commit --no-verify skips all hooks.
-A developer in a hurry, a teammate who does not know about the convention, an automated tool that does not respect hooks, all skip the check.
+The pre-commit hook is bypassable: git commit --no-verify skips it entirely.
+A developer in a hurry, an automated tool, a teammate who cloned without running git config: all skip the check.
+The CI workflow is the actual lock.

 # .github/workflows/extension-version-check.yml